-Here are a few of my favorite tips if you want to teach yourself Italian.
+Here are a few of my favourite tips if you want to teach yourself Italian.

 Watch Italian movies or listen to Italian podcasts

-Watching Italian movies is a fantastic approach to immerse yourself in the new language without having to leave your home.
+Watching Italian movies is a fantastic approach to immersing yourself in the new language without having to leave your home.

-When you watch movies or listen to Italian podcasts, you learn by context rather than just practice vocabulary and grammar.
+When you watch movies or listen to Italian podcasts, you learn by context rather than just practicing vocabulary and grammar.

 Furthermore, when you learn Italian from podcasts and movies, you’re learning the Italian that real people speak, not simply what’s in textbooks.

 If you’re a complete beginner, you can watch movies with English subtitles so that you can follow along.